 This is one where Betrayal: Legacy is extremely good.
-Not only can you play the set after the campaign is over, you won’t have seen the majority of the haunts, so the game actually has the bulk of what it has to show you unseen at the end of the campaign.
+Not only can you play the set after the campaign is over, you won’t have seen the majority of the haunts when the campaign is done, so the game actually has the bulk of what it has to shown you unseen at the end of the campaign.
 While the Legacy transformation elements are mostly (but not entirely) over with when the campaign ends, continuing to play will not be more of the same in the way that it would be in Risk: Legacy (the main other Legacy game that continues to be fully playable after campaign finish).

 Betrayal inherently adds new rules every single game, only to drop them the game after, as such there are very few permanent additions to the overall rule book and (from memory) only one post the first couple of campaign games.
 Any rules confusion is no more than the standard for Betrayal.